 Best tire for enduro

-Whether it’s the downhill rear or downhill front, the Minion is a versatile and tough tire, and more often than not, the choice for aggressive trail and enduro riders who want a balance of rolling speed from the DHRII and a tough and sticky front tire like the DHF.
+Whether it’s the downhill rear or downhill front, the Minion is a versatile and tough mountain bike tire, and more often than not, the choice for aggressive trail and enduro riders who want a balance of rolling speed from the DHRII and a tough and sticky front tire like the DHF.

 For example, the Rocky Mountain Thunderbolt comes with DHRIIs front and rear, for a fast rolling, but aggressive handling and tough spec, while a rear Minion SS with a DHRII in the front could be an even faster setup for XC.